 The little coffee left as brewed from a reused K-Cup simply wouldn’t cut it.

-It used to be that only Keurigs were compatible with K-Cups.
-Nowadays, many coffee machine manufacturers from Cuisinart to Crux and Chefman to Brim can brew K-Cups using their standard coffeemakers.
+It used to be that only Keurig Coffee Makers were compatible with K-Cups.
+Nowadays, many coffee maker manufacturers from Cuisinart to Crux and Chefman to Brim can brew K-Cups using their standard coffeemakers.

 However, most of these machines handle a K-Cup the same way.
 That is, the coffeemaker features a pod reader that works automatically.